 - Have access to your health insurance information (both front and back of card) including the policy holder's full name, address and date of birth.
 Please upload this information through the Student Health Portal through the "Upload" tab if you have not already done so.

-- A staff member will contact you prior to your scheduled appointment time for registration.
+- A staff member will contact you prior to your scheduled appointment time for registration (for your first telehealth appointment only).
 If you are unable to answer the phone call and do not return the call prior to your appointment time, your appointment will not continue.

 - Once you are registered for your appointment, the provider will initiate contact through Microsoft Teams at the time of your scheduled appointment.
 If you have not received a phone call within 15 minutes of your appointment time, please contact 701-231-7331.